astriaorg/docs/docs/developer/tutorials/test-transactions.md

 :::tip
 The test script sends transactions directly to the local rollup running on your machine.
-Thus, the transactions will work regardless of whether you are running everything locally with `astria-go dev run --local` or if you are running against a remote sequencer with `astria-go dev run --remote`.
+Thus, the transactions will work regardless of whether you are running everything locally with `astria-go dev run --network local` or if you are running against a remote sequencer with `astria-go dev run --network dusk`.
 :::

 ## Common Issues